VC Cell Therapy Inc.

 Development and Clinical Applications of Retinal Organoids

-Effectiveness of photoreceptor cell transplantation
+Effectuality of photoreceptor cell transplantation

 Our transplantation process primarily utilizes retinal and photoreceptor precursor cells, which undergo post-transplantation maturation.
 This process establishes a light signal transmission pathway.
-Notably, electron microscopy reveals the formation of specialized light detection compartments, known as rod outer segments, after this maturation.
-Simultaneously, the cells express essential functional molecules intrinsic to photoreceptor cells, such as opsin and transducin.
-Our primate-based transplant trials further demonstrate the robust integration and enduring stability of transplanted photoreceptor cells, confirmed up to two years post-transplantation.
+Notably, after maturation electron microscopy reveals the formation of specialized light detection compartments, known as rod outer segments.Simultaneously, the cells express essential functional molecules intrinsic to photoreceptor cells, such as opsin and transducin.
+Our primate-based transplant trials further demonstrated the robust integration and enduring stability of transplanted photoreceptor cells, confirmed up to two years post-transplantation.

-For the restoration of visual function, it is essential that transplanted photoreceptor cells are not only responsive to light stimulation, but also capable of transmitting light information to downstream secondary neurons.
+For the restoration of visual function, it is essential that transplanted photoreceptor cells are not only responsive to light stimulation but also capable of transmitting light information to downstream secondary neurons.
 This involves the formation of ribbon synapses, a specialized structure that facilitates the transmission of graded light signals from photoreceptor cells to second-order neurons, such as bipolar cells.
 This process is critical for conveying light information.
 Beyond the evidence from immunohistochemistry, we have utilized electrophysiological techniques to demonstrate the light signal transmission capability of transplanted photoreceptors.
 By transplanting sheets derived from human retinal organoids into rats with immunodeficient retinal degeneration, we recorded the light response of the host retina using a multi-electrode array (MEA) system.
-These findings indicate that transplanted retinas are able to respond to light and transmit that information to host ganglion cells.
+These findings indicate that transplanted retinas can respond to light and transmit information to host ganglion cells.

-Prospects for Retinal Transplantation
+Prospects for Next Generation Retinal Transplantation

 Cell Manufacturing Technology

-In research reported by RIKEN, this system successfully cultivated cells under 143 conditions, chosen from 200 million potential parameter combinations, over 111 days [Reference 2,3].
-The results demonstrated a production of iPSC-RPE that was 88% more efficient compared to pre-optimized cultures, as assessed by pigment appearance scores (RPE cell ratios).
-Additionally, we’ve developed a system in which Mahoro autonomously passaged cells at the predicted time when the cell culture would become 80% confluent [Reference 3].
-This demonstrates that using an autonomous robot AI system dramatically expedites the systematic, unbiased exploration of experimental possibilities, with great promise for application in medical and research settings.
+In collaboration with the Robotic Biology Institute Inc., developers of the general-purpose humanoid robot LabDroid “Maholo”, and Epistra Inc., VCCT has established the next-generation cell processing system using robotics and AI.
+Maholo is now set up to carry out any procedures using its two arms to handle identical apparatus and tools as a human [Figure 1].
+AS reported by RIKEN, this system can successfully cultivate iPS cells under 143 conditions, chosen from 200 million potential parameter combinations, over 111 days [Reference 2,3].
+The results demonstrated a production of iPS-RPE that was 88% more efficient compared to pre-optimized cultures, as assessed by pigment appearance scores (RPE cell ratios).
+Additionally, we have developed a system in which Maholo autonomously passaged cells at the predicted time when the cell culture would become 80% confluent [Reference 3].
+These experiments demonstrated high potential for such robots and AI system to be able to autonomously conduct biological experiments.

 Cell Manufacturing through Robotics and AI

-Our company is propelling the techniques developed in the realm of basic research, undertaking the task of automating cell manufacturing through the use of robotics and AI.
+Our company is propelling the techniques developed in the realm of basic research, towards automated cell manufacturing by the use of robotics and AI.
 We are striving to devise processes that consistently generate high-quality cells suitable for clinical use.
-We’ve already achieved approval from the Committee for Designated Regenerative Medicine and the Health Sciences Council for clinical trials at Kobe Eye Center Hospital, where Maholo assists in part of the iPS-RPE production process.This innovative incorporation of robotics in clinical cell production has led to a more stable manufacturing process.
+We’ve already achieved approval from the Committee for Designated Regenerative Medicine and the Health Sciences Council for clinical trials at the Kobe City Eye Hospital, where Maholo assists in the iPS-RPE production.
+This innovative incorporation of robotics in clinical cell production has led to a more stable manufacturing process.
 By optimizing cell culturing techniques without altering human culture and protocols, we’ve been able to seamlessly transition this approach into clinical cell production.

 Reference